Research in the AI Era

 Braintrust: social knowledgebases as scientific fiduciaries

-Evan Coleman (MIT) – Friday, March 6 @ 1 pm
+Evan Coleman (MIT) – Friday, March 6 @ 1 pm [in-person]

-Category: interdisciplinary
+Category: Interdisciplinary

 Description